css-materials/course-site/content/homework/explore-data/index.md

-Table: Table 1: Mass shootings in the United States by location
+Table: <span id="tab:table-good"></span>Table 1: Mass shootings in the United States by location

 |Location  | Number of incidents|
 |:---------|-------------------:|